Charles-Owolabi/Predicting-Listing-Gains-in-the-Indian-IPO-Market-Using-TensorFlow/README.md

+# Predicting Listing Gains in the Indian IPO Market Using TensorFlow

 ## Introduction
 In this project I worked on the Initial Public Offerings (IPO) in the Indian market.
 I build a deep learning classification model to determine if there will be listing gains for the IPO.
 Listing gains are the percentage increase in the share price of a company from its IPO issue price on the day of listing.